zeroibc/my-mac-os/README.md

 - Use it for web devolopment for its superior Dev Tools in debugging CSS Grid.
 Prefer Chrome dev tools still.

 ## Command Line Apps
-I use [Nix](https://nixos.org/nix/) package manager to install all the packages on my system.
+I use [Nix](https://nixos.org/nix/) package manager to install all the [packages I use on my system](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034).

-There is a list of [interesting CLI tools](https://github.com/learn-anything/command-line-tools#readme) you can use.
+I curate a list of [interesting CLI tools](https://github.com/learn-anything/command-line-tools#readme) you can use.
 Below are some command line tools I personally use and love.

 - [fzf](https://github.com/junegunn/fzf) - Command-line fuzzy finder.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Search text for patterns fast.